Reviews of Most Dangerous Cars

 Is the car you drive to work, school, or the store the safest vehicle for you and your family on the road?
-The Insurance Institute for Highway Safety (IIAS) continuously performs vehicle crash tests to determine which vehicles on the road are the most safe and unsafe to drive.
+The Insurance Institute for Highway Safety (IIAS) continuously performs vehicle crash tests to determine which cars on the road are the safest and unsafest to drive.
 Their constant efforts to help consumers make the best choice possible to maintain the safety level for their family when commuting long and short distances around the Chicago metropolitan area, and all throughout the region.

-In 2014, the most dangerous cars currently for sale include:
+In 2014, the most dangerous cars for sale included:

 - #3 Pontiac G5 – As a direct relative of General Motor’s Chevrolet Cobalt, the Pontiac G5 has been ranked high for producing an increasing number of personal injuries when involved in an accident.
-Necessary safety features including side-impact airbags are offered only as an option, and is marketed as an affordable option for low-budget alternatives when purchasing a new vehicle.
+Necessary safety features including side-impact airbags are offered only as an option and are marketed as an affordable option for low-budget alternatives when purchasing a new vehicle.

-- #4 Dodger Charger – This aggressive-looking vehicle is popular across the wide demographic.
-However, it is least known for its high number of medical injuries caused by its poor design to stand up against even minor collisions.
+- #4 Dodger Charger – This aggressive-looking car is popular across a wide demographic.
+However, it is also known for its high number of medical injuries caused by its poor design that often does not stand up when involved in minor collisions.

 - #5 Mercedes CLS Class – Often referred to as “large luxury” car, the CLS class of Mercedes-Benz has its share of insurance problems.
 In fact, insurance companies rate it as dangerous, due to its safety records, with its poor design in handling minor to severe car accidents.

-- #8 Cadillac Escalade EXT – While it is hard to imagine a large car ranking among the worst of dangerous vehicles available on the road today, the Cadillac Escalade EXT has a high number of comprehensive insurance claims.
+- #8 Cadillac Escalade EXT – While it is hard to imagine large cars rank among the most dangerous vehicles on the road today, the Cadillac Escalade EXT has a high number of comprehensive insurance claims.
 It appears as though the EXT model (missing the rear cargo area) is more dangerous than its full-size SUV comparable sister, the Escalade ESV.

-- #9 Mitsubishi Lancer – Among the most dangerous vehicles traveling the road today, the Mitsubishi Lancer showed bad results in collisions involving injuries.
-There are a high number of associated head injuries with this vehicle, making it super dangerous, although very popular among young buyers.
+- #9 Mitsubishi Lancer – Among the most dangerous vehicles traveling the road today, the Mitsubishi Lancer showed bad results in collisions involving injuries, including a high number of associated head injuries.
+Its accident rating reveals how dangerous it is, although it remains trendy among young buyers.

 When involved in a serious accident, it is important to hire a team of experienced attorneys.
-The Rosenfeld injury lawyers have helped many victims of car accident with injuries in their efforts to obtain financial recompense.
-If you, or a loved one, have been injured in a car accident that was not your fault, call (888) 424-5757 or fill out our online contact form to have your case evaluated.
+The Rosenfeld Injury Lawyers LLC have helped many victims of car accidents with injuries in their efforts to obtain financial recompense.
+If you, or a loved one, have been injured in a car crash that was not your fault, call (888) 424-5757 or fill out our online contact form to have your case evaluated.